 Scheduling a consultation is a crucial first step in undergoing an endoscopic procedure.
 The gastric balloon may be the right choice for some patients, but not ideally-suited for others.
-It is particularly recommended to those overweight patients who have attempted to lose weight by means of dieting without satisfactory results.
+It is recommended for those overweight patients who have attempted to lose weight through dieting without satisfactory results.

 In the course of the procedure, your physician will carefully insert the gastric balloons through your mouth without making any surgical incisions.
-The procedure itself only takes about 20 minutes to complete and requires no hospital stay.
-Gastric balloon is not a permanent implant and can be easily removed after approximately 6 months.
+The process only takes twenty minutes to complete and requires no hospital stay.
+Gastric balloon is not a permanent implant and can be easily removed after approximately six months.

 The recovery process takes place on an outpatient basis with most patients able to return home on the day of the procedure.
-Given the nonsurgical nature of this procedure, you don’t need to worry about scars or bruising.
-In most cases, patients feel fully recovered and able to resume work in 3 days after the procedure.
+Given the non-surgical nature of this procedure, you don’t need to worry about scars or bruising.
+In most cases, patients feel fully recovered and able to resume work within three days after the procedure.h6>

 The cost for this procedure may vary from patient to patient depending on various factors.
-However, we guarantee that our pricing will always be competitive with that of other local providers furnishing equivalent services.
-We provide excellent financing options and discounts for multiple procedures are available.
+However, we guarantee that our pricing will always be competitive.
+Excellent financing options and discounts are available.